Context API — Agentuity Documentation

 await ctx.thread.state.push('messages', newMessage, 100);

 ctx.session is scoped to a single request-response cycle.
 Each HTTP request creates a new session within the same thread.
-Session state is a synchronous Map<string, unknown>.
+Session state is a synchronous Map<string, unknown> and does not persist into later requests.

 // Track timing for this request only